 When children share, they learn to control their emotions because they are letting go of something, even if it is only temporarily.
 It will make them wise and lovable.

 While a child must have empathy in the first place to share what’s his, he will also experience the gratitude and love of his peers, which will make him be more empathetic and share more.
 After all, sharing is caring, right?

 - Be a good role model.

-As your child controls her emotions and learns to be empathetic, she will develop qualities like listening to someone with problems and growing emotionally.
+As your child controls her emotions and learns to be empathetic and develop moral values for kids, she will develop qualities like listening to someone with problems and growing emotionally.
 His/her friends will be inspired by this fact and try to take your child as a role model.

 - Talk about sharing

 Sharing is a huge deal for children.
 Their food or toys mean everything to them at their age.
 So instead of expecting a child to listen to you when you ask him/her to share, try to talk to them about the positives of sharing.

 One good point you can give your child to make him want to share is saying that it is temporary and the thing they shared will come back after some time.

 Now that you’ve talked to the child about the goodness of sharing, and that is not permanent, you have to set up a time for the first sharing to happen.

 If your child didn’t share after all the talking and scheduling, don’t reprimand.
 Start over instead.